Montgomery Police-Involved Shooting Leaves Woman Dead - Alabama News

 Montgomery Police-Involved Shooting Leaves Woman Dead

-Alabama News Network is on the scene of a police-involved fatal shooting in North Montgomery, near the Montgomery Zoo.
-The scene is near the intersection of Kiwanis and Civitan streets.
+Alabama News Network responded to the scene of a police-involved fatal shooting in North Montgomery, near the Montgomery Zoo.
+The shooting took place near the intersection of Kiwanis and Civitan streets.

-Police say they had responded to a call of a stolen car at the scene.
-They say a woman in the stolen car was dragging an officer underneath the car.
-Another officer shot and killed the woman.
+Police say they responded to a call of a stolen car at the scene.
+They say a woman in the stolen car was dragging an officer underneath the car, as the officers attempted to apprehend her.
+Another officer, responding to the scene, shot and killed the woman.

 Stay with Alabama News Network for updates on this story.